 Do I need an eSIM just for Melbourne?

-There's no such thing as an eSIM "just for Melbourne": the city uses the same mobile coverage as the rest of Australia, so the eSIM you buy is for the country and works the same in Melbourne, Sydney, Cairns, or Uluru.
-Buying by city only makes sense to choose the right amount of GB and days for your short trip.
+There is no such thing as an eSIM "just for Melbourne": the city uses the same mobile coverage as the rest of Australia, so the eSIM you buy is for the country and works equally well in Melbourne, Sydney, Cairns, or Uluru.
+Buying by city only makes sense to properly choose the GB and days for your getaway.

 Coverage and speed in the city